Samantha oups!: Format

 The series is presented in a "shortcom" (short sitcom) format, with each episode generally running for approximately 5 minutes each.

 Early episodes in the series featured Samantha and Chantal attempting various activities or careers, with varying, comedic results; these most-often feature Samantha in many aspects of a given subject or career—for example, in an episode focused on a supermarket, Samantha is portrayed as a shopper, a stockperson and a cashier; another example, which featured Samantha in court, portrayed her as a judge, a stenographer, an attorney, a plaintiff, a defendant and a spectator.
 Many of these episodes were taped in and around Paris, with some episodes shot on location in other parts of France.
-The series also featured a 12-part episode, which featured Samantha and Chantal on vacation in Marrakech, Morocco over Christmas and Réveillon.
+The series also featured a 12-part episode, which featured Samantha and Chantal on vacation in Marrakesh, Morocco, over Christmas and Réveillon.
 Samantha also has a crush on notable television host Jean-Luc Delarue; in one episode, Samantha and Chantal break into a TV studio in an attempt to meet Delarue face-to-face.

-The show's final season (2006-2007) take place in Samantha's cottage ("gîte"), which her aunt, "Grande Tata Lo", has owned.
+The show's final season (2006–2007) take place in Samantha's cottage ("gîte"), which her aunt, "Grande Tata Lo", has owned.
 Following the introduction of the gîte format, recurring characters were added, which bend towards the absurd—featured characters, all played by other actors, include Simon, the troubled writer; Annabelle, the awkward businesswoman; Baul, the postman who reads other people's mail; hunters Gontrand and Ademar; and Daniel, a professor.
 The gîte episodes also included special guests, either playing themselves or other characters—notable guests included Stéphane Bern, Olivier Minne and Jean-Marc Morandini.